0x4447/0x4447-AWS-Lambda-Send-Email/README.md

-# 0x4447-toolbox-lambda
+# 0x4447 Toolbox AWS Lambda Send Email

-Our collection of useful AWS Lambda functions
+This lambda allows you to send an email usign SES